-- Crazy-Prepared: Parker's style was derived in part from his early humiliation as a young musician, when he'd learned a few tunes but could only play them in one key, and when he was thrown a tune he knew in a key he was unfamiliar with but which was a common one for other musicians, he couldn't play it.note Furious, he went off and taught himself to play every tune he knew in every key, not just the ones that other jazz musicians usually used.
+- Crazy-Prepared: Parker's style was derived in part from his early humiliation as a young musician, when he'd learned a few tunes but could only play them in one key.
+This meant that when he was thrown a tune he knew, in a key he was unfamiliar with, but which was a common one for other musicians, he couldn't play it.note To get around this, he went off and taught himself to play every tune he knew in every key, not just the ones that other jazz musicians usually used.
 The result was that it was almost impossible for him to get lost in the harmony of any tune, and he knew his instrument better than any of his contemporaries knew theirs.

 - Determinator: As noted below, Bird was originally a pretty crappy saxophonist who got laughed off the bandstand.
 However, he just kept going, practicing like crazy and ending up one of the biggest names in jazz ever.

-- Insufferable Genius: Nobody doubted his abilities, but a few bandleaders were irritated by his tendency to show up late for gigs without an instrument.
+- Insufferable Genius: Nobody doubted his abilities, but a few bandleaders were irritated by his tendency to show up late for gigs without an instrument - see Iconic Item.

 - Sex, Drugs and Rock & Roll: As mentioned, the Bird used a lot of drugs.
-It's said that the coroner who conducted his autopsy estimated his age at about sixty.
-He actually didn't use drugs for inspiration; he got addicted, as so many did, after being given opiates as painkillers following a car accident.
-Unfortunately, the level of hero worship from other musicians was such that they would imitate every aspect of his life, including the drug use.
-This decimated an entire generation of musicians.
+He actually didn't use them for inspiration; he got addicted, as so many did, after being given opiates as painkillers following a car accident.
+Unfortunately, the level of hero worship from other musicians was such that they would imitate every aspect of his life, including the drug use; this pained him very much and he urged younger musicians not to use drugs.
+It didn't work; even Eric Clapton took up heroin partly in imitation of Parker.

 - Training from Hell: Bird wasn't a natural savant for music like, say, Wolfgang Amadeus Mozart.
-When he was young, from his reports, he was a horrible saxophonist who got laughed off the bandstand (on one occasion the drummer threw his cymbals at him to drive him off the stage).
-He achieved his greatness by practicing for fourteen hours a day for years.
+When he was young, he was a mediocre saxophonist who got laughed off the bandstand.
+He achieved his greatness partly by practising for fourteen hours a day for years, and partly because all sources agree that he was a highly intelligent musician who, as soon he was ready to process new information, processed it unusually quickly.

 Appearances in popular culture